CrispyDrone/vim-tasks/README.md

 To quickly turn a line into a task or vice versa you can use the following mapping: `<localleader>t` or `<localleader>T`.
 The latter also removes any attributes that are present.

 ### Starting tasks
 Once you've created a task, you can optionally put it `in-progress` by executing `<localleader>b`.
 This can help remind you which tasks you were working on and when you started them.
 It accomplishes the latter by automatically adding a `started` attribute with the current time according to the specified date format.
+For technical reasons it also adds a unix timestamp.
+This is required to be able to calculate the amount of time that has passed when marking a task as done or cancelled (see `worked` attribute).
+Ideally this woulnd't be necessary, but vim doesn't provide an api to parse a string back to a `{time}`.

 ### Completing tasks
 Once you've completed the task, you can mark it as `done` or `cancelled` by the following 2 mappings respectively: `<localleader>d` and `<localleader>x`.
 This will replace the checkbox by a checkmark `✓` in the former case, or by a cancellation mark `✘`.